List of The League of Gentlemen characters: Rev. Bernice Woodall

-The local vicar, Bernice (Shearsmith) does not believe in God or the teachings of the Bible, and constantly berates parishioners for their sins.
-It seems she takes a perverse pleasure in humiliating people in the confessional booth.
-In a recent BBC7 League of Gentlemen night Reece Shearsmith revealed that the original incarnation of Bernice was based on This Morning's agony aunt, Denise Robertson.
+The local vicar, Bernice (Shearsmith) does not believe in God or the teachings of the Bible, constantly berates parishioners for their sins and appears to take a perverse pleasure in humiliating people in the confessional booth.
+In a BBC Radio 7 League of Gentlemen night, Reece Shearsmith revealed that the original incarnation of Bernice was based on This Morning 's agony aunt, Denise Robertson.

 Her original role in the radio series was as the local DJ.
-In the live show, she acted as an agony aunt on her own show called "Hours of Agony", supposedly attempting to comfort, but really just insulting, an obese woman.
+In the live show, she acted as an agony aunt on her own show called Hours of Agony, supposedly attempting to comfort, but really just insulting, an obese woman.

 In the Christmas Special it emerges that Bernice witnessed her mother being kidnapped when she was a child, perhaps explaining her cynical outlook on the world.
 She plays an important role in the Christmas Special, hearing the problems of some of the locals, all the while battling with her past.
-At first she has no sympathy for the people who tell her about their troubles, but gains more sympathy when Mr Chinnery arrives to describe his problem.
+At first, she has no sympathy for the people who tell her about their troubles, but gains more sympathy when Mr Chinnery arrives to describe his problem.
 When she has helped him "cure" himself of the curse, she regains her faith and is preparing the church for the next day when the kidnapper suddenly returns for her, revealing himself as Papa Lazarou.
-He kidnaps her declaring "You're my wife now."
+He kidnaps her, declaring "You're my wife now."

-A picture of her is seen on a missing-persons flier posted on the church noticeboard at the start of the Series 3, and at the end she is briefly spotted in Papa Lazarou's big tent – trapped inside an elephant with Brian, Charlie, and various other people.
+A picture of her is seen on a missing persons flier posted on the church noticeboard at the start of Series 3, and at the end she is briefly spotted in Papa Lazarou's big tent – trapped inside an elephant with Brian, Charlie, and various other people.
 She also makes an appearance in the movie as the person who organises the attempts to save Royston Vasey and seems to have had some foresight in the coming destruction of the town.

 She returns to Royston Vasey in the 2017 specials having escaped the elephant and become the new foul-mouthed mayor of the town.
 Now with Murray Mint, she seeks to prevent the town from being erased from existence due to the local boundary changes.
 Though she succeeds, she regrets the decision, as it is revealed that she bargained with Papa Lazarou to release her on the condition that fracking would go ahead underneath Royston Vasey to create a "wife mine" for him.